Have You Had The "Talk"?

 Is there conflict within your family that inhibits you from having the "talk"?

-Family conversations can be challenging...
+Talking about end-of-life can be challenging...

 It's time to shift our families and culture to start talking about aging and dying.
 It's critical we communicate with our families how we want to live at the end of our lives and what kind of care we want and don't want.